-- fraudulent use of a trademark or a copyright-protected work (Article 62 of the Swiss Trade Mark Protection Act, Article 67 of the Swiss Copyright Act); - forgery of a document (Article 251 SCC); or - computer fraud: unauthorised use of data and the transferring of financial assets through phishing (Article 147 SCC), each of which is punishable by a custodial sentence not exceeding five years, or by a monetary penalty if committed for commercial gain.
+- fraudulent use of a trademark or a copyright protected work (Article 62 of the Swiss Trade Mark Protection Act, Article 67 of the Swiss Copyright Act); - forgery of a document (Article 251 SCC); or - computer fraud: unauthorised use of data and the transferring of financial assets through phishing (Article 147 SCC), each of which is punishable by a custodial sentence not exceeding five years, or by a monetary penalty if committed for commercial gain.

-Furthermore, in phishing cases, the criminal offence of money laundering (Article 305bis SCC), with a penalty of a custodial sentence not exceeding three years or a monetary penalty, can be part of the accusation (see the decision by the Swiss Federal Criminal Court, BG.2011.43).
+Furthermore, in phishing cases, the criminal offence of money laundering (Article 305bis SCC), with a penalty of a custodial sentence not exceeding three years or a monetary penalty, can be part of the accusation (see the decision by the Federal Criminal Court, BG.2011.43).

 The Office of the Attorney General of Switzerland has reported that, from 2012 to 2016, 455 criminal complaints with regard to phishing were filed by banks, authorities and private persons.
 Many cases were closed without an outcome due to lack of evidence or offenders remaining unidentified.
 Other cases, especially those involving requests for mutual legal assistance of foreign authorities, are still pending.
-As per the end of 2018, 173 cases of phishing are still pending.